Serge-Vargo/phased_array_antennas/README.md

 ###### How it works - wave interference
 The physical principle behind a versatile radiation pattern is **wave interference**.
 The interference phenomena in waves was discovered a long time ago and is no novel concept in the field.
 However, as with many other fields in engineering, the recent advances in mixed-signal hardware and novel digital signal processing (DSP) algorithms have allowed for the cost effective closed-loop implementation of phased-array antennas.
 Without these improvements the implementation of phased-array antennas was limited to complex and mostly analog systems such as the AN/FPS-85 Phased Array Radar facility in Florida.

-Recall from the double slit experiment that due to constructive and destructive interferace of waves, the resulting wave intensity pattern of two isotropic wave sources resembles the amplitude of a *sinc* function.
+Recall from the double slit experiment that due to constructive and destructive interference of waves, the resulting wave intensity pattern of two isotropic wave sources resembles the amplitude of a *sinc* function.

 <p align="center">
   <img src=pics/wave_interferance.png width="500" height="400">